Seattle Storm vs. Washington Mystics: Betting Trends, Record ATS, Home/Road Splits

 Storm Season Stats

-- The Storm are the second-worst team in the WNBA in points scored (76.8 per game) and worst in points conceded (88.2).
+- In 2023, the Storm are worst in the league offensively (75 points scored per game) and third-worst defensively (85.7 points allowed).

-- With 35 rebounds per game and 36.2 rebounds conceded, Seattle is eighth and ninth in the league, respectively.
+- Seattle is the third-worst squad in the WNBA in rebounds per game (34.2) and third-worst in rebounds allowed (37).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.